DavidVu96/InstaIt/README.md

 This extension add an option in the context menu to open the highlighted username Instagram profile

-Get the Chrome extension on [hrome Web Store](https://chrome.google.com/webstore/detail/instait/mdgefdbieegdcjmoecppfkphcpencmdl)
+Get the Chrome extension on [Chrome Web Store](https://chrome.google.com/webstore/detail/instait/mdgefdbieegdcjmoecppfkphcpencmdl)